maziac/dezogif/documentation/Design.md

 ## Test other joystick

-Test that other jostick (other than the one used for UART) is still working.
+Test that other joystick (other than the one used for UART) is still working.
+-> In normal mode everything behaves the same.
+If UART is configured on joy port 2 it is not possible to read the button state of 'A' and'Start' of the MD joystick.
+Open: wait on answer.

 ## nextreg 0x02

 When NMI occurs this can also because of others reasons.
 I need to check that at start of ISR.
+-> Open: wait on AA

 ## To be checked: Can a program be debugged that changes the NMI behavior?

+No problem.
+Even toggling.
+Stepping, etc. All is working.

 ## UART NMI